vpicon/dotfiles/CONFIGURATION.md

-# System Setup
+# Configuration
-This file consists of the configuration of the system post-installation.
+This file consists of the system configuration post-installation.
 It is based on the [General recomendations](https://wiki.archlinux.org/title/General_recommendations) article from the Arch installation documentation.